emmtte/exif/readme.md

 # Google Photos Metadata Fixer
-Fix automatically metadata photos and upload into Google Photos
+Fix automatically photo's metadata and upload into Google Photos
 ## Features
 * Fix automatically EXIF DateTimeGPS with DateTimeOriginal if exists or else with directory name
 * Rename photo files with an unique name ````yyyy-MM-ddThh:mm:ss.JPG````